BROMPTON BICYCLE

 TURBOJET ENGINE

-Air combat and international travel - revolutionised.
+Air combat and international travel - revolutionized.

 CONCORDE